TylerTaylor/TylerTaylor.github.io/_posts/2017-04-01-disccaddy_-_my_foray_into_angularjs_on_rails.markdown

 To do this, we'll use [Bower. ](https://bower.io/) Bower is a package manager - meaning it will find, download, and save the stuff you're looking for.
 (Note: you may have to install bower on your local machine, in which case follow the instructions in the provided link.)

 Let's add the `bower-rails` gem to our Gemfile.
 While we're there, let's go ahead and add `angular-rails-templates`, which allows us to use Angular templates in our Rails asset pipeline.
 This removes the need for AJAX calls to retrieve the templates.
-Also, we'll add the `active-model-serializers` gem, which lets Rails serialize your chosen models into JSON for Angular to use.
+Also, we'll add the `active_model_serializers` gem, which lets Rails serialize your chosen models into JSON for Angular to use.

 `Gemfile.rb`